canopas/bite-space/README.md

 📋 <b>Restaurant Menus:</b> Users have access to detailed restaurant menus, allowing them to peruse dishes and make informed decisions before dining out.

-🤝 <b>Partner with Us:</b> Restaurant and cafe owners can easily partner with us to showcase their establishments and reach a wider audience of food enthusiasts.
+🤝 <b>Partner with Us:</b> Restaurant and café owners can easily partner with us to showcase their establishments and reach a wider audience of food enthusiasts.

 ℹ️ <b>About Us Page:</b> Learn more about Bite Space and its mission on our About Us page